-How do you add Halo: Reach Forge custom maps into the game?
+How do you play custom maps in Halo Forge?
 While the Halo games are known for their punchy campaigns and gripping PvP encounters, the Halo Forge mode is another special place that players have spent a lot of time in.

-Halo: Reach’s Forge gives players the tools to create their own maps and craft custom rule sets to make their own experiences.
+Halo Forge gives players the tools to create their own maps and craft custom rule sets to make their own experiences.
 If you’ve seen our Fortnite creative codes feature, it’ll look somewhat familiar.
-While Forge mode has popped up in several Halo games, a few modes have become fairly common.
+While Forge mode has popped up in several Halo games, after it was introduced in the original Halo 3, a few modes have become fairly common.
 Our personal favourite is Duck Hunt, which involves a team of snipers trying to hit a team of runners who attempt to navigate a maze.